 We are subject to income and other taxes in Thailand, the PRC, the United Kingdom and the United States.
 Our effective income tax rate, provision for income taxes and future tax liability could be adversely affected by numerous factors, including the results of tax audits and examinations, income before taxes being lower than anticipated in countries with lower statutory tax rates and higher than anticipated in countries with higher statutory tax rates, changes in income tax rates, changes in the valuation of deferred tax assets and liabilities, failure to meet obligations with respect to tax exemptions, and changes in tax laws and regulations.
-Our U.S. federal and state tax returns remain open to examination for the tax years 2014 through 2016.
-In addition, tax returns that remain open to examination in Thailand, the PRC and the United Kingdom range from the tax years 2012 through 2016.
+Our U.S. federal and state tax returns remain open to examination for the tax years 2014 through 2017.
+In addition, tax returns that remain open to examination in Thailand, the PRC and the United Kingdom range from the tax years 2012 through 2017.
 The results of audits and examinations of previously filed tax returns and continuing assessments of our tax exposures may have an adverse effect on our provision for income taxes and tax liability.

 We base our tax position upon the anticipated nature and conduct of our business and upon our understanding of the tax laws of the various countries in which we have assets or conduct activities.
 However, our tax position is subject to review and possible challenge by tax authorities and to possible changes in law, which may have retroactive effect.
 Fabrinet (the "Cayman Islands Parent") is an exempted company incorporated in the Cayman Islands.
 We maintain manufacturing operations in Thailand, the PRC, the United Kingdom and the United States.
 We cannot determine in advance the extent to which some jurisdictions may require us to pay taxes or make payments in lieu of taxes.
+Under the current laws of the Cayman Islands, we are not subject to tax in the Cayman Islands on income or capital gains.
+We have received this undertaking for a 20-year period ending August 24, 2019.
+As that date approaches, we intend to request a renewal with the office of the Clerk of the Cabinet for another 20 years, which we believe is likely to be granted.
+In the event that the Cayman Islands does not renew our request for tax-free treatment, our financial condition and operating results would be harmed.

-Preferential tax treatment from the Thai government in the form of a corporate tax exemption is currently available to us through June 2020 on income generated from the manufacture of products at Pinehurst Building 6.
-Such preferential tax treatment is contingent on various factors, including the export of our customers' products out of Thailand and our agreement not to move our manufacturing facilities out of our current province in Thailand for at least 15 years from the date on which preferential tax treatment was granted (i.e., at least until June 2020).
+Preferential tax treatment from the Thai government in the form of a corporate tax exemption is also currently available to us through June 2020 and June 2026 on income generated from projects to manufacture certain products at our Pinehurst campus and Chonburi campus, respectively.
+Such preferential tax treatment is contingent on various factors, including the export of our customers' products out of Thailand and our agreement not to move our manufacturing facilities out of our current province in Thailand for at least 15 years from the date on which preferential tax treatment was granted (i.e., at least until June 2020 in the case of our Pinehurst campus and until June 2026 in the case of our Chonburi campus).
 We will lose this favorable tax treatment in Thailand unless we comply with these restrictions, and as a result we may delay or forego certain strategic business decisions due to these tax considerations.